zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |  Execute                 | RS       |  2F           |  ```EX, R1 A, R2```                 |  None          |

 The instruction at the effective address is executed.
 The effects of the subject instruction become the effects of the Execute instruction.
-If the effective address is not even, an _execute address exception_ occurs.
-Execute instructions may be nested to any depth.
+If the effective address is **not even**, an _execute address exception_ occurs. **Execute instructions may be nested to any depth**.
 Note that the ILC is changed only if explicitly modified by the subject instruction.

 ### 48. LA